geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 So I'm wondering if those are blockers to make this default.

 ##### **Geohot** [[00:12:39](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=759)]
-Well, if we're getting...
+Well, if we're getting..
 I mean, the Z3 thing should be very good about out-of-bound access.
 So if we're getting any real out-of-bounds access, we got to fix that.
 That's probably real.
-This isn't like the...
+This isn't like the..
 Like, yeah, that's now all computed by Z3, and I trust it a lot.
 Oh, so just like you said, it's a bug in the Z3 setup that it's not considering some gates.
 So it might not be real.